-CONCLUSION For the reasons stated, the judgments of the district court (1) granting summary judgment to plaintiffs on their claims for breach of the Equal Treatment Provision and (2) ordering Argentina to make "Ratable Payments" to plaintiffs concurrent with or in advance of its payments to holders of the 2005 and 2010 restructured debt are affirmed.
+CONCLUSION For the reasons stated, the judgments of the district court (1) granting summary judgment to plaintiffs on their claims for breach of the Equal Treatment Provision and (2) ordering

+Argentina to make "Ratable Payments" to plaintiffs concurrent with or in advance of its payments to holders of the 2005 and 2010 restructured debt are affirmed.
 The case is remanded to the district court pursuant to United States v.
-Jacobson, 15 F.3d 19, 22 (2d Cir.1994) for such proceedings as are necessary to address the operation of the payment formula and the caused turmoil in the sovereign debt markets, raising fears that Argentina will default on its restructured debt and prompting the US government, the exchange bondholders, and a number of financial institutions to ask the court to change course and to overturn or limit the injunction.
-Remedies of the sort approved in NML v.
-Argentina may also have broader systemic consequences for the sovereign debt markets.
-Most notably, if made broadly available to creditors, injunctions of this sort would increase bondholders' incentives to hold out from a debt restructuring and complicate efforts to provide debt relief to financially distressed sovereigns.72

-Injunctions' application to third parties and intermediary banks.
+Jacobson, 15 F.3d 19, 22 (2d Cir.1994) for such proceedings as are necessary to address the operation of the payment formula and the Injunctions' application to third parties and intermediary banks.
 Once the district court has conducted such proceedings the mandate should automatically return to this Court and to our panel for further consideration of the merits of the remedy without need for a new notice of appeal.